hschneider/neutralino-blazor/README.md

 So when you click the "Call the Neutralino API" button, an os-native dialog pops up.

-You can also do more complex calls or call C# code from JS.
+You can also do more complex calls or the other way around, call C# code from JS.
 Read more [about Blazor's JS InterOp here](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/?view=aspnetcore-9.0).

 ## More about Neutralino